mfthomps/Labtainers/azure/README.txt

 browser.
 You must first run the install_labtainers.sh script on that computer, and then run the restart.sh script.

-When completely done with the VM, use the delete_all.sh script to stop incurring charges.
+When completely done with the VM, use the delete_vm.sh script to stop incurring charges:
+    ./delete_vm.sh <user ID>
 Shutting down the VM without deleting it will not stop charges.

 Questions?   mfthomps at nps.edu